Sanguisorba: how to grow and cultivate sanguisorba

 Once, while wandering over the chalk downs of Box Hill in Surrey, I noticed the delicate scent of cucumber.
 On inspection of the ground beneath my feet I discovered I was standing on a diminutive pinnate-leaved plant that had small, globular, greenish-red heads with long straggly stamens: the salad burnet (Sanguisorba minor).

-This was my first encounter with one of the two British native burnets, the other, the great burnet (Sanguisorba officinalis), preferring moisture-retentive soils in meadows or at the edge of woodland.
+This was my first encounter with one of the two British native burnets.
+The other, the great burnet (Sanguisorba officinalis), prefers moisture-retentive soils in meadows or at the edge of woodland.
 It is much taller at 1.2m with small, burgundy bobbles atop wiry stems.
-Burnets are found throughout Europe, Asia, Japan and North America.

 Showing item 1 of 12